EmmanuelleCloutier/ChickenRun/README.md

 The game immerses players in a **lively farm setting**, filled with **comical characters** and realistic behaviors.
 The chickens are designed with an **exaggerated, humorous style**, offering the perfect balance of **immersion** and **comedy**.
 The lively farm environment enhances this playful atmosphere, making it an enjoyable experience.

----

-Feel free to copy and paste this directly into your `README.md` file for a clean layout.
-Let me know if you need any further adjustments! 😊